 It's also possible to assign gray values to pixels in ways that make it appear that the DEM is illuminated from above.
 The image below, which shows the same portion of the Bushkill DEM as the image above, illustrates the effect, which is called shaded relief (also referred to as terrain shading or hill shading).

 The appearance of a shaded terrain image depends on several parameters, including vertical exaggeration.
 Click the buttons under the image below to compare the four terrain images of North America shown below, in which elevations are exaggerated 5 times, 10 times, 20 times, and 40 times respectively.
-(You will need to have the Adobe Flash player installed in order to complete this exercise.
-If you do not already have the Flash player, you can download it for free from Adobe.)

 Another influential parameter for hill shading is the angle of illumination.
 Click the buttons to compare terrain images that have been illuminated from the northeast, southeast, southwest, and northwest.
 Does the terrain appear to be inverted in one or more of the images?
 To minimize the possibility of terrain inversion (where hills look like valleys and the reverse), it is conventional to illuminate terrain from the northwest.

 For many applications, 30-meter DEMs whose vertical accuracy is measured in meters are simply not detailed enough.
 Greater accuracy and higher horizontal resolution can be produced by photogrammetric methods, but precise photogrammetry is often too time-consuming and expensive for extensive areas.
 Lidar is a digital remote sensing technique that provides an attractive alternative.